OPTIMIZATION

 Step 3: Calculate the Cost of Running the Test

-Multiply revenue generated for control treatment by the incremental revenue per session (%).
+To estimate the cost of running the test, multiply the total revenue generated by the control treatment by the incremental revenue per session.

 Example: